Anemia During Pregnancy: Causes, Symptoms, and Treatment

-Anemia is a medical condition in which there is not enough healthy red blood cells to carry oxygen to the tissues in the body.
+Anemia is a medical condition in which there are not enough healthy red blood cells to carry oxygen to the tissues in the body.
 When the tissues do not receive an adequate amount of oxygen, many organs and functions are affected.
-Anemia during pregnancy is especially a concern because it is associated with low birth weight, premature birth and maternal mortality.
+Anemia during pregnancy is especially a concern because it is associated with low birth weight, premature birth, and maternal mortality.

 Women who are pregnant are at a higher risk for developing anemia due to the excess amount of blood the body produces to help provide nutrients for the baby.
 Anemia during pregnancy can be a mild condition and easily treated if caught early on.
 However, it can become dangerous, to both the mother and the baby, if it goes untreated.

 Types of Anemia during pregnancy

 There are over 400 different types of anemia, but some are more prevalent in pregnancy.

 The most commonly experienced types of anemia during pregnancy are:

 This is the leading cause of anemia in the United States, and consequently, the most common type of anemia during pregnancy.
 Approximately 15% to 25% of all pregnancies experience iron deficiency.
 Iron is a mineral found in the red blood cells and is used to carry oxygen from the lungs to the rest of the body, as well as helps the muscles store and use oxygen.
 When too little iron is produced, the body can become fatigued and have a lowered resistance to infection.
 Learn more about how to treat iron deficiency naturally during your pregnancy.